wizardfree/tome/structured-cabling/index.md

 Notice the exposed wires on the underside of the connector.
 Don't do this.
 Please use a [connecting boot](https://m.media-amazon.com/images/I/61NLI4ZnIwL._SL1100_.webp).

 For my fellow visual learners.
 Here is a great video resource by [Tek Syndicate](https://www.youtube.com/c/teksyndicate) showing the process step-by-step.
-{{< youtube lullzS740wI >}}
+[Here](https://youtube.com/v/lullzS740wI)

 [^1]: There exists unshielded and shielded twisted cabling.
 You might see shielded cabling in environments with lots of electronics.
 This shielding is to prevent [crosstalk](https://en.wikipedia.org/wiki/Crosstalk).